johnsonj/SimplyAcademic/README.md

 # SimplyAcademic #

-A collection of tiny projects or exercises for learning sake.
+A collection of tiny projects or exercises for learning sake that don't warrant their own repository.

 ## AsyncTaskWrapper ##